I was just ordered to active duty. What are my options?

 - For FTA payments, you must have an approval for each course.You should print the TA Authorization Form and submit to financial services.After verification, payments will be applied to your account.

-The VA does categorize hybrid courses as online courses.This is important when using the Post 9/11 GI Bill, since your monthly housing allowance is significantly reduced when taking all online courses.Your monthly housing allowance is calculated based on the national average rather than the zip code of the college when you are taking all online courses.If you take at least one course physically on the campus, your housing allowance will be rated based on the zip code of the college.
+The VA does categorize hybrid courses as online courses.This is important when using the Capt.
+33 GI Bill®, since your monthly housing allowance is significantly reduced when taking all online courses.Your monthly housing allowance is calculated based on the national average rather than the zip code of the college when you are taking all online courses.If you take at least one course physically on the campus, your housing allowance will be rated based on the zip code of the college.